 Cooperation by parents is a necessary factor in meaningful homework experiences.
-Parents should provide an appropriate place to study, which is free from distractions.
-They should also help organize a regular homework time, encourage and support their student's efforts, and communicate with the teachers regularly.
-They should not be tutors or do the homework for the student.
-Homework is the responsibility of the student; not the parent.
+Parents should provide an appropriate place to study, which is free from distractions, organize a regular homework time, encourage and support their student's efforts, and communicate with the teachers regularly.
+They should not do the homework for the student.
+Homework is the responsibility of the student, not the parent.